-The Greek mythology is one of the most fascinating mythological accounts of the ancient world.
-The Greek myths were actually efforts of the people to explain the creation of the world, the nature around them, weather conditions and generally any superhuman that was happening in their daily life.
+Greek mythology is one of the most fascinating mythological accounts of the ancient world.
+The myths were actually efforts of the people to explain the creation of the world, the nature around them, weather conditions and generally any superhuman that was happening in their daily life.
 At first, Greek mythology stories were transmitted orally and they were usually narrated in the form of songs.
-Only in the 5th century BC was the Greek Mythology written down in plays.
-Note that these myths constituted the main theme of the ancient plays written by famous play writers, like Aeschylus, Sophocles and Euripides.
+Only in the 5th century, BC was the Greek Mythology written down in plays.
+Note that these myths constituted the main theme of the ancient plays written by famous play writers, like Aeschylus, Sophocles, and Euripides.

 The most ancient works to portray the mythology was certainly Iliad and Odyssey, dating from the 8th century BC.
 The poem Theogony by Hesiod followed around 700 BC.
 As the name of the poem depicts (Theogony means the birth of Gods), it deals with the creation of the human world and the ancient Gods.

 The Olympian Gods were 12 in number.
 However, in Greek mythology stories, there were also many other smaller gods and deities that lived in the earth.
-For example, nymps of the sea lived in the waves and nymphs of the forest lived inside the boles of the trees.
+For example, nymphs of the sea lived in the waves and nymphs of the forest lived inside the boles of the trees.

 For the ancient Greeks, many natural phenomena or nature itself were also personalized as gods.
 Aether was the god of the upper air, Hemera was the goddess of daylight, Erebus the god of darkness and Zephyros the god of the west wind.
 There were also special gods for feelings and situations, such as Themis for justice, Via for violence, Eris for discord, Hebe for youth, Hypnos for sleep, Mania for insanity and many others.

-The gods would usually mate to each other or with mortals and have children.
-For example, Aphrodite, goddess of beauty, and Ares, god of war, gave birth to Cupid, the god of love.
+The gods would usually mate with each other or with mortals and have children.
+For example, Aphrodite, the goddess of beauty, and Ares, the god of war, gave birth to Cupid, the god of love.
 Also, the coupling of Zeus and a mortal woman named Leto gave birth to two important gods, Apollo and Artemis.
 It was very frequent that the child of a god and a mortal was made god or at least had superficial powers.

 Let's take the example of Hercules, the son of Zeus and mortal Alcmena.
 Although he was not considered a god, he had inherited some extra-human powers.
-He had a great strength and could beat huge giants in battle.
-Hercules is mostly known in mythology for his twelve labors, such as the slay of the Nemean Lion and of the 9-headed Lernaean Hydra, the steal of the Esperides Apples and the Capture of Cerberus.
+He had great strength and could beat huge giants in battle.
+Hercules is mostly known in mythology for his twelve labors, such as the slaying of the Nemean Lion and of the 9-headed Lernaean Hydra, the steal of the Esperides Apples and the Capture of Cerberus.

 Another hero with superficial powers was Theseus, the son of mortal Aethra and the divine Poseidon.
 He is famous as a king of Athens and also for his difficult tasks: to kill the Minotaur and to win the legendary Amazons during their siege of Athens.